PiusNyakoojo/PlayerControls/README.md

 var controls = new THREE.PlayerControls( camera , player );
 ```

+Keep in mind that player is a mesh or group object with position.x, position.y, etc.. properties

 4) update controls in animate function
 ```javascript
 function animate() {